Deep exclusive electroproduction of $\pi^0$ at high $Q^2$ in the quark valence regime

 Generalized Parton Distributions (GPDs)~\cite{Ji:1996ek,Mueller:1998fv,Radyushkin:1997ki} describe the three-dimensional structure of the nucleon by correlating the transverse position and the longitudinal momentum of the quarks and gluons inside of it.
 GPDs are accessible through deep exclusive processes, such as Deeply Virtual Compton Scattering (DVCS) and Deeply Virtual Meson Production (DVMP).
-For the latter, collinear factorization theorems~\cite{Collins:1996fb} applied to longitudinally polarized virtual photons only (not to the transversely polarized ones) establish that the DVMP amplitude factorizes into a hard perturbative part and a soft component described by the GPDs of the nucleon.
+For the latter, collinear factorization theorems~\cite{Collins:1996fb} applied to longitudinally polarized virtual photons only (not to the transversely polarized ones) establish that the DVMP amplitude factorizes at large $Q^2$ into a hard perturbative part and a soft component described by the GPDs of the nucleon.
 Figure~\ref{HandbagFig} shows the leading mechanism of the $\pi^0$ electroproduction reaction and defines the kinematic variables of the process.
-There are four chiral-even GPDs that conserve the quark helicity and four chiral-odd (transversity) GPDs that flip it.
-In the Bjorken limit where $Q^2 \rightarrow \infty$, the energy of the virtual photon $\nu \rightarrow \infty$ and ${t}/{Q^2} \ll 1$, the reaction cross section is dominated by the contribution of longitudinally polarized virtual photons.
-This longitudinal component depends on the momentum transfer as $Q^{-6}$, whereas the transverse component goes as $Q^{-8}$.
-The longitudinal cross section of DVMP only depends on chiral-even GPDs of the nucleon.
-However, existing data~\cite{Fuchey:2010kna, Bedlinskiy:2012be, Defurne:2016eiy, Mazouz:2017skh, Alexeev:2019qvd} for neutral pseudoscalar meson production, with limited reach in $Q^2$ and in the quark valence regime show that transversely polarized virtual photons dominate the total cross section.
+There are four chiral-even GPDs ($H,\, E,\, \widetilde H, \widetilde E$) that define the quark helicity-conserving amplitudes and four chiral-odd (transversity) GPDs ($H_T,\, E_T,\, \widetilde H_T, \widetilde E_T$) that define the quark helicity-flip amplitudes.
+In the Bjorken limit where $Q^2 \rightarrow \infty$, the target rest-frame energy of the virtual photon $\nu \rightarrow \infty$ and ${t}/{Q^2} \ll 1$, QCD predicts that the reaction cross section is dominated by the contribution of longitudinally polarized virtual photons.
+This longitudinal component depends on the momentum transfer as $Q^{-6}$, whereas the transverse component goes asymptotically as $Q^{-8}$.
+The longitudinal cross section of DVMP only depends on the convolution of chiral-even GPDs of the nucleon with the quark helicity-conserving Distribution Amplitude (DA) of the meson~\cite{Lepage:1980fj}.
+However, existing data~\cite{Masi_2008, Fuchey:2010kna, Bedlinskiy:2012be,PhysRevC.90.025205, Defurne:2016eiy, Mazouz:2017skh,KIM2017168, Alexeev:2019qvd} for neutral pseudoscalar meson production in the quark valence regime, with limited reach in $Q^2$, show that transversely polarized virtual photons dominate the total cross section.
 In the collinear approximation, singularities occur for transversely polarized photons and mesons.
-To explain the large transverse contribution to the $\pi^0$ electroproduction cross sections, it has been suggested~\cite{PhysRevD.79.054014,Goloskokov:2011rd} to regularize these singularities by including transverse degrees of freedom of the quarks and anti-quarks making up the meson.
-In this framework, the $\pi^0$ electroproduction cross section is described by the convolution of the Distribution Amplitudes (DA) of the meson and the transversity GPDs of the nucleon.
+To explain the large transverse contribution to the $\pi^0$ electroproduction cross sections, it has been suggested~\cite{PhysRevD.79.054014,Goloskokov:2011rd, Goldstein_2012} to regularize these singularities by including transverse degrees of freedom of the quarks and anti-quarks making up the meson.
+In this framework, the $\pi^0$ electroproduction cross section is described by the convolution of a higher order helicity-flip DA of the meson with the transversity GPDs of the nucleon.
 Calculations based on this approach~\cite{PhysRevD.79.054014,Goloskokov:2011rd} were able to reproduce reasonably well the existing neutral pseudoscalar meson production data cited above.
-This letter reports measurements of $\pi^0$ electroproduction cross sections that extend to higher than existing values of $Q^2$ (from 3.1 to 8.4 GeV$^2$) and of $x_B$ (0.36, 0.48 and 0.60), with a large coverage in $t$ and center of mass energy $s$.
+This letter reports measurements of $\pi^0$ electroproduction cross sections that extend to higher values of $Q^2$ (from 3.1 to 8.4 GeV$^2$) and of $x_B$ (0.36, 0.48 and 0.60), with a large coverage in $t$ and center of mass energy $s$.